crazysuryaa/Autonomous_Tello_Drone/README.md

 # Autonomous_Tello_Drone

-<strong>Please feel free to star this repository if you are using this</strong>
+<strong>Please feel free to star and fork this repository if you are using this</strong>
 <br>

 Autonomous drone with Yolov4 object detection, human body pose estimation, face detection and tracking, object